pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Definition and Role

-Represents a distinct user-facing form, access path, interface modality, runtime environment, or operational experience whose semantics do not include mutation, validation, control, recovery, or interpretation of core state.
+Represents a distinct user-facing form, access path, interface modality, runtime environment, or operational experience whose semantics do not operate on core state.

 An NFFF Aspect: